amoorgy/MyGit/README.md

 While the inspiration was always to know how current agentic coding agents work, it grew to a pretty cool tool that you can use to essentially replace any other git tool out there while still being decently reliable with smaller models.

+I still need to do a lot more testing, especially with smaller models to see how far they can go compared to other SOTA models.
+So I am planning on doing some benchmarks with different tier models to kind of have a better understanding of some of the capabilities.

+But for now I wanted to both share the tool, and try to document the structure, and a bit of the [architecture inspiration](#architecture-inspiration).

 ![System Overview](docs/assets/project%20structure.png)